 Taking mushrooms with other drugs or alcohol may increase your risk for other health problems.

 You can build up a tolerance to mushrooms after using every day for as few as 3 or 4 days.
 This means you need to take more and more of the drug to get “high” like you did the first time.
 If you use mushrooms for several days in a row (continuous use), you can develop a complete tolerance.
-This means no matter how much psilocybin you use, you won't have any effects.

-Even after long-term use, you can’t get addicted to mushrooms.
 If you use mushrooms regularly, you can become mentally dependent on the way mushrooms make you feel.

 Often, drug users develop serious personal problems.
 Using drugs or getting high can become more important than your family and friends.
 You might continue to use drugs even when you are doing badly at work or school.
 This can cause money, spiritual, and legal problems.
 You may lose people who are important to you, lose your job, or get kicked out of school.